TrevorSLong/Windows-Tools/README.md

 ### Screenshots:
    * Screenshots for README.md tutorials.

+## Running the .exe file
+   * Right click the .exe file and click "Run as Administrator"
+   * A CMD window should pop up, follow the on screen directions.

 ## Running PowerShell Scripts
    * This is just one of many ways PowerShell scripts can be run as Admin.
 One of the least efficient but its easy for those unfamiliar with CLI.